Student Records, Directory Information, and Privacy

 - Student records may be released to appropriate persons in connection with an emergency if the knowledge of that information is necessary to protect the health or safety of a student or other persons, subject to applicable federal or state law.
 Requests under this procedure shall be submitted to the Director of Admissions and Records, the Dean of Admissions and Student Support, grievance officers at San Elijo Campus and the Community Learning Center, or the Vice President, Student Services, who shall review the request for appropriate use, approve or deny the requests, and provide direction regarding proper disposal of records after use.

 - The following information shall be released to the federal military for the purposes of federal military recruitment: student name, address, telephone listing, date of birth, level of education, degree received, registration status, and major.
 Under FERPA, students may request that directory information be withheld.
 This protection will be honored under the Solomon Amendment.

 Charge for Transcripts

-A student/former student shall be entitled to two free copies of the transcript record.
-Additional copies shall be made available to the student or to an addressee designated by the student at the rate of five dollars per copy.
+A student/former student is entitled to two free copies of their transcript.
+Additional copies can be made available to the student or to an addressee designated by the student at the rate of five dollars per copy.
 A two dollar convenience fee will be added to the transcript requests submitted using the on-line system.
 Students may request special processing of a transcript.

 Use of Social Security Numbers